rodrigoherrerai/weth-supply-issue/README.md

     }
 ```

-- When transfering Eth through selfDestruct, the fallback function won't be triggered, therefore bypassing minting of Weth.
-This will make the Weth contract having more Eth than Weth, therefore the "totalSupply" function won't be accurate.
+- When transferring Eth through selfDestruct, the fallback function of the receiver contract won't be triggered, therefore the equivalent Weth won't be minted.
+This will cause the Weth contract to have more Eth than Weth, therefore the "totalSupply" function won't be accurate.

 ## Usage